 Students can choose to take the PSAT/NMSQT, which stands for Preliminary Scholastic Aptitude Test and National Merit Scholarship Qualifying Test.
-PSAT/NMSQT will tentatively be offered at THS on October 25, 2023.
-See the Guidance Office for details.
+PSAT/NMSQT will not be offered by THS, but contact the school counselor if you wish to take the PSAT at another location.